The Only Son (1936 film): Reception

 Roger Ebert inducted The Only Son into his Great Movies section, writing of its direction, "I really do feel as if Ozu is looking at his films along with me.
 He isn't throwing them up on the screen for me to see by myself.
 Together we look at people trying to please, and often failing, and sometimes redeeming."
 Richard Brody of The New Yorker argued, "Ozu watches with his own stifled fury, as modernity uproots both the best and the worst aspects of tradition."

-DVD release
+Home media

 In 2010, the BFI released a Region 2 DVD of the film as a bonus feature on its Dual Format Edition (Blu-ray + DVD) of Late Spring.

+A Region 1 DVD featuring The Only Son along with Ozu's There Was a Father was released by The Criterion Collection on July 13, 2010.
+The release included video interviews with film Scholars Tadao Sato, David Bordwell, and Kristin Thompson.
+Also included was a booklet featuring the essay The Only Son: Japan, 1936 by Tony Rayns.